vonkow/swords-wizardry/README.md

 - clean up spell memorization
   - make code pretty
-  - inline setting of max spells memorized and maybe dynamic rows of memorized spells?
+  - inline setting of max spells memorized
   - alert when you can't memorize
   - alert when casting
   - alert when memorizing
+  - clean up lis and ols
 - Polish up the new initiative
   - better roll messages
   - fix issue where everyone rolls for intitative, not just the DM